Welfare in Canada

 About Welfare in Canada

-Welfare in Canada is a series that presents the welfare incomes of four example households living on social assistance in a given year.
+Welfare in Canada presents the welfare incomes of four example households receiving social assistance in a given year.

-Welfare incomes refers to a household’s total income from government transfers and not just social assistance payments.
+Welfare income refers to a household’s total income from all government transfers, and not just social assistance payments.
 Individuals and families who are in receipt of basic rates of social assistance will also be eligible for financial support through tax credits, child benefits for households with children, and, where applicable, additional social assistance payments that are automatic and recurring (for example, an annual back-to-school allowance).
 Together these form the total welfare income of a household.
-The value varies in every province and territory because each jurisdiction has distinct social assistance programs.
+The amount varies in every province and territory because each jurisdiction has a distinct social assistance program, and each has its own refundable tax credit and benefit programs.

-Welfare in Canada, 2017 looks at the maximum total amount that a household (an individual or family) would have received over the course of the 2017 calendar year, assuming they had no other source of income and no assets.
+Welfare in Canada, 2021 looks at the maximum total amount that a household would have received over the course of the 2021 calendar year, assuming they had no other source of income and no assets.
 Some households may have received less if they had income from other sources, while some households may have received more if they had special health- or disability-related needs.

 The report looks at:

-- Adequacy of welfare incomes compared to poverty thresholds
+- The adequacy of welfare incomes in each province compared to poverty and low-income thresholds;

 In each jurisdiction, the total welfare income for which a household is eligible depends on its specific composition.
-For illustrative purposes this resource focuses on the welfare incomes of four household types:
+For illustrative purposes, this resource focuses on the welfare incomes of four example household types:

-- Single parent with one child age 2
+- A single parent with one child, age two; and

-- Couple with two children ages 10 and 15
+- A couple with two children, ages ten and 15.

 Welfare in Canada was established by the Caledon Institute of Social Policy to maintain data previously published by the National Council of Welfare.
 In 2018, Maytree assumed responsibility for updating the series.